The Seminar: Production

 The episode was written by producer Steve Hely, the first episode he has written for The Office since joining the writing staff in season seven.
 It was directed by co-executive producer B. J. Novak, the second episode he has directed for the series; he also portrays Ryan Howard on the show.
 The episode features the first guest appearance of The Office co-creator Ricky Gervais which was revealed on January 19, 2011, that Gervais would reprise his role as David Brent from the original British series in a cameo appearance.
 The scene was shot months previously, and NBC hoped to keep it a secret, but the news eventually leaked.
 Gervais appeared in the cold open in the episode, interacting with Michael Scott.
 He eventually reappeared in the seventh season finale, "Search Committee".

 The official website for The Office included four cut scenes from "The Seminar" within a week of its release.
-In the first 41-second clip, Stanley reveals his selling technique while Andy reveals why he can't close sales.
+In the first 41-second clip, Stanley reveals his selling technique while Andy reveals why he cannot close sales.
 In the second 56-second clip, Michael gives more answers to Holly on his Greek character.
 In the third 39-second clip, Creed reveals that the idea of Chuck E. Cheese's was supposedly taken from him.
 In the fourth 108-second clip, Dwight, Stanley and Phyllis try to convince Michael to make Andy let them close the seminar.